CodingItWrong/codingitwrong.com/_posts/2017-12-26-eslint-setup-for-react-native.md

 Then I set up the initial ESLint settings by running `./node_modules/.bin/eslint --init` and giving the following answers:

-- Use the [Airbnb style guide](https://github.com/airbnb/javascript), because I’ve heard good things about it.
+- Use the [Airbnb style guide](https://github.com/airbnb/javascript), because I like that it’s detailed and includes some React recommendations.
 - Indicated I use React.
 - Went with JavaScript for the config file format.
 (Hooray for comments!)